aittam/vagrant-ansible-docker-swarm/README.md

-# Docker Swarm cluster provisione with Ansible and Vagrant
+# Docker Swarm cluster provisioned with Ansible and Vagrant

 ## Requirements